 Financial Executives International (FEI), founded in 1931, provides exclusive peer networking for chief financial officers, controllers, treasurers, tax executives and finance and accounting professors in academia.
 FEI is the leading advocate for the views of corporate financial management and enhances member professional development through peer networking, career planning services, conferences, publications, and special reports and research.
 Our 15,000 members participate in the activities of 85 chapters, 74 in the U.S. and 11 in Canada.

-The Institute of Internal Auditors (IIA) is the internal audit profession’s most widely recognized advocate, educator, and provider of standards, guidance, and certifications.
-Established in 1941, The IIA today serves more than 185,000 members from more than 170 countries and territories.
-The association’s global headquarters are in Lake Mary, Fla.
+The Institute of Internal Auditors (IIA) is the internal audit profession’s mostly widely recognized advocate, educator, and provider of standards, guidance, and certifications.
+Established in 1941, The IIA today serves more than 200,000 members from more than 190 countries and territories.
+The association’s global headquarters are in Lake Mary, Fla., USA.